rozaparolkryger/RPK-GBS-RefBeet-Publication-Scripts/README.md

 Create_ABH.pl

 Script for generation of SNP table, contiaining SNP information for all individuals with available VCF files.
+The assignment of genotypes: reference allele has been assign to 'A', non-reference allele to ‘B’ and both alleles to ‘H’.
+The positions with no SNP evidence were labeled as missing allele.
 This table genarate basis file was basis file used for anchoring approach.

 INPUT: txt files converted from VCF files (for each individuum)